koliseoapi/help/content/tickets/invoices.md

     parent: tickets
 ---

-Koliseo supports automatic invoices for your events, where any attendee can create their invoice directly on the platform.
-This page explains how to use and configure automatic invoices.
+Koliseo supports automatic invoices, which enables your attendees to create their invoices directly from the ticket page.
+This document explains how to use and configure automatic invoices.

 ## Get the invoice for a ticket